-Like my grandmother, I thought that eating nutritious food, exercise and other healthy habits were the key to reversing Obesity and Overweight conditions.
-But, after working with many patients, including high level athletes struggling with overweight and low energy issues and reading the research, I had to admit that the commonly held belief that diet and exercise were the answer to ending obesity simply did not add up.
-This was an “aha” moment of my philosophy and my practice.
+Like my grandmother, I thought that eating nutritious food, exercise, and other healthy habits was the key to reversing obesity and overweight conditions.
+But, after working with many patients, including high-level athletes struggling with overweight and low energy issues, and reading the research, I had to admit that the commonly-held belief that diet and exercise were the answer to ending obesity simply did not add up.
+This was an “aha” moment for my philosophy and my practice.

 So, I turned to science for answers.
 I attended conference after conference, read textbook after textbook, journal after journal.
 At scientific conferences over a decade ago, speakers stated that although patients reported eating X calories and exercising X minutes, they were not losing weight.
 I was excited that others were noticing this!
 But to my dismay, they explained confidently that the reason for the discrepancy must be that patients were under-reporting their food intake and over-reporting their exercise.
 End of discussion.

 I often spoke up and expressed concern that practitioners were using a convenient explanation rather than looking to science for answers.

 Talk about the connection between hormones, obesity, and diabetes.

 Over the last 15-20 years, approximately 100,000 scientific studies have been published regarding hormones, cytokines, and neurotransmitters that regulate metabolism.
 These include discoveries about insulin receptors, GLP-1, leptin, adiponectin, NPY, PYY, ghrelin, and many more.

 Genetic factors and potential environmental triggers such as phthalates, BPA, and other endocrine disruptors have been identified and evaluated.